ysoldak/fpvc-target/README.md

 - Solder XT60 male connector to "+" and "-" of the board to power from any standard battery.
 Best if with extra mounting brackets to screw to the base plate.
 - Solder mode switch to TRIG connector, shorting Signal and Ground enables "TARGET" mode.
 - Connect 5V of I2C to any of RC PWM 5V (TRIG, IN or OUT)
+- On HW26, sensor shall be connected to `Sensor 1` pins, other sensor pins will not work.

 ## Flashing